 Your partner may find your snoring habits annoying, but snoring could impact the quality of your sleep too.
 If you snore at night, you could be putting pressure on your heart, brain, and respiratory system, increasing your risk of medical problems.
-But chronic snoring may negatively impact the wellness of your teeth and gums too.
+However, chronic snoring may negatively impact the wellness of your teeth and gums.

 Snoring may leave lasting damage to your smile, but your dentist can treat underlying sleep apnea to alleviate your symptoms.
 Read on to learn more about the oral health risks that come with snoring and sleep apnea as well as how your dentist can help you stop this problem.